maurinl26/dwarf-p-ice3/docs/index.md

 ### Translation notes

 Since PHYEX parametrization are shared between Méso-NH, Arome and LMDZ, some parts of the source code have been omitted.
 The list of changes in translation between PHYEX microphysics and dwarf-ice3-gt4py can be found here : [translation notes](translation_options.md).

+### Reference options

+[Namelist](namelists.md) is the reference namelist of options translated and default parameters.